-Tensions high at UCLA as police order pro-Palestinian protesters to leave
+Riot police dismantle peaceful pro-Palestinian protest at UCLA

 “However one feels about the encampment, this attack on our students, faculty and community members was utterly unacceptable,” he said.
 “It has shaken our campus to its core.”

-The head of the University of California system, Michael Drake, ordered an “independent review of the university’s planning, its actions and the response by law enforcement.”
+The head of the University of California system, Michael Drake, ordered an “independent review of the university’s planning, its actions and the response by law enforcement”.

 The university faculty has harshly criticised the administration, with 200 members signing a letter making a series of demands, including that the police not be unleashed on the student encampment and that no student be disciplined for exercising their right to free speech.